University of Sunderland

 For more information on accommodation at the University of Sunderland, please click here.

-Students in Direct Enrollment programs (i.e. University of Sunderland) pay North Central College tuition plus a $3,500 program fee.
-This fee includes placement, orientation and guidance fees, as well as standard self-catered housing.
+Students in Direct Enrollment programs (i.e. Universidad Viña del Mar) pay North Central College tuition plus a $4,000 program fee.
+A $30 non-refundable application fee is due at the time of application submission.
+This program fee includes placement, orientation and guidance fees, as well as standard self-catered housing.
 The College selects accommodations; if students choose to upgrade, they are responsible for paying any difference in cost.
 Unless otherwise noted, the fee does not include airfare, travel to and from airport, meals, visa fees, departure tax, books, national insurance, personal travel or spending money.
 North Central College financial aid does apply.